srtidd23/Board-Game-Analysis/README.md

 2) Does a board game average user rating have a correlation with its price?
 What about average playtime?
 3) According to the top 500, are multiplayer games more popular than solo only games/games that offer solo?
 4) What is the most popular game mechanic to implement?
 Which mechanic potentially leads to a higher board game rating?
-5) Which year had the highest average rating of games published?
+5) Which year published the highest average user rated board games?